 2) submit a full proposal if your organization has been personally contacted by Cudahy Fund staff member or Director inviting a formal proposal.

 Please read the information about our LOI and application process below as there have been some changes.
-Both LOI's and Full Proposals must be sent as paper copies to our office.
+LOI's and Full Proposals may be sent as paper copies to our office, although when possible, we prefer that a copy is e-mailed as well.
+Please make sure audits and other large documents are sent as separate attachments.

-For Current Grantees seeking to apply for a renewal grant - your organization will automatically be considered for reapplication - you do not have to submit a new LOI.
-You do need to be formally invited to submit a proposal.
+For Current Grantees seeking to apply for a renewal grant - your organization is automatically eligible for reapplication - you do not have to submit a new LOI.
+This does not apply to discretionary grants which do need to be invited.
 Receiving a grant does not guarantee future grants.

 Letter of Inquiry Process

-LOI's should include in this order: 1) an Introduction Form (link above), 2) a cover letter no longer than two pages on your organization's official letterhead and 3) a printed copy of your organization's 501(c)3 IRS Determination Letter.
-You may also include any print materials such as brochures, flyers or annual reports.
+LOI's should include in this order: 1) an Introduction Form (link above), 2) a cover letter no longer than two pages on your organization's official letterhead and 3) a copy of your organization's 501(c)3 IRS Determination Letter.
+You may also include any materials such as brochures, flyers or annual reports.
+LOI's may be sent via e-mail or as a hard copy.

 If your organization has been contacted by a staff member or director of the Fund and formally invited to submit a full proposal, you will need to submit the following materials: